theweebcoders/CommercialBreaker/README.md

 ## **Immediate Attention**

-### The WEB UI/Redis To do list
+### Critical Issues
+- [ ] Resolve lineup V8 issue causing unused triple bump to appear at top

-- [ ] Set Commercial Breaker status callback to use redis
+- [ ] Fix requirement to run "continue from last" twice for continued Toonami channel

-- [ ] Set filter events using redis
+### **Web UI Issues**

-- [ ] Make changes since this will be a docker container
+- [ ] Add dark mode to WebUI

-    - [ ] On the last page we are redoing how flex works as the webui will be for the docker containter and so we can just make the docker containers talk to eachother

-### *Critical Issues*

-### **Known Issues**
+### **Clydes Improvements**

-- [ ] Anime added via Toonami Checker and not cut will cause issues with the lineup
-    - This is because multibump reorderd added the bump assumeing the Anime will exist.
-This will cause the multibump to be added but no anime will follow it.
-It also can cause issues with NS2 to NS3 logic causing disorganized bump structure.
-    - **Possible Fixes**
-    - When Running cut rerun multibump reorderd based on cut anime?
-- [ ] Still a lot of broken connections
+- [ ] Add comma-separated format instruction for show exclusion list
-- [ ] If you add special bumps to a list it makes a _bonus table and it's never used
-- [ ] Adding flex assumes you are remoting into a server with a docker container for dizquetv
-    - [ ] Allow for a local json manipulation
+- [ ] Enhance number input for show exclusion

-- [ ] Add to the readme to move the cut anime and bumps to the toonami library but not just here in the readme like actual instructions
+## **Testing Requirements**

+### *General Testing*
+- [ ] Test edge case lineup generation logic

 ## **Ongoing Tasks**
 - [ ] Add how to use Clydes to the readme
 - [ ] Make it so Clydes can rerun prepare show cut
-- [ ] Create dockerized version of the program with clydes as the interface
 - [ ] Bug Testing
-    - [ ] Create test cases for each tool
+    - [ ] Create automated tests for each tool
     - [ ] Test on Linux
     - [x] Test on Mac

-### General Tasks

-### Content Management

-## **Upcoming Tasks**
+## **Known Issues**

-### Generalized Improvements

-- [ ] Find an alternative to DizqueTV that allows for mid episode flex or add it to DizqueTV myself
-- [ ] Add episode descriptions to cut Anime
+- [ ] Anime added via Toonami Checker and not cut will cause issues with the lineup
-- [ ] Add boolean "Allow Disjointed Lineup" set to False by default
+    - This is because multibump reordered added the bump assuming the Anime will exist
+    - This causes the multibump to be added but no anime will follow it
+    - Can cause issues with NS2 to NS3 logic causing disorganized bump structure
+    - **Possible Fix:** When running cut, rerun multibump reordered based on cut anime
+- [ ] Still a lot of broken connections
-  - [ ] If False, when you reach a bump that does not connect to another bump, rollback, try again, and add to "Broken Connections" table.
+- [ ] If you add special bumps to a list it makes a _bonus table and it's never used
-    - [ ] When no bumps can be added stop there and write the "Broken Connections" table to database

-### GUI Enhancements

-- [ ] Display status updates within the GUI
-    - [ ] Use something like status callback

-- [ ] Develop a web-based UI and put the whole program in a docker container
+- [ ] Adding flex assumes you are remoting into a server with a docker container for dizquetv

-### Additional Features

-- [x] Make "Toonami" varible so it can be changed to whatever you want eg Disney Channel
-    - [ ] Do more testing but allow this to be adjusted in the gui along with IMDB URL

-### Documentation & Compatibility

-- [ ] Ensure Linux compatibility
+    - [ ] Allow for local json manipulation
+- [ ] Add to the readme to move the cut anime and bumps to the toonami library

 ## **Long-Term Goals**

-- [ ] Justify spending more than 2 years of man hours including six months of my own time on a project that will only be used by a handful of people and cannot be monetized in any way.
+- [ ] Justify spending more than 2 years of man hours including six months of my own time on a project that will only be used by a handful of people and cannot be monetized in any way
 - [ ] Create a video tutorial

-## **Possible Future Considerations**

 - [ ] Complete project in my lifetime

-## **Low-Priority Tasks**

-### When Procrastination Strikes

-- [ ] Enhance UI aesthetics

 # FAQs